-Teachable has a three-tier pricing system split into annual & monthly payment plans.
-The purchasing plans vary with the number of users, transaction charges & additional features.
-It starts with a basic plan at $39 ($29 if billed annually) a month.
+Teachable has a three-tier pricing structure divided into annual and monthly payment plans.
+The purchasing plans differ depending on the number of users, transaction fees, and additional features.
+It begins with a basic plan for $59 per month ($39 if billed annually).

-- Business plan package – This includes everything in Pro plan for 20 admin-level users @ $299 a month ($249 if billed annually).
-There are additional features like manual student imports, bulk student enrolments & group coaching calls.
+- Additional features like manual student imports, bulk student enrolments & group coaching calls.

-All plans include unlimited videos, courses & hosting.
-Product support is also available, although priority support is only for Pro & Business plans.
+All plans include an unlimited number of videos, courses, and hosting.
+Product support is also available, though priority support is only available with the Pro and Business plans.

 Udemy: Pricing Plans

-Udemy has a very different pricing structure compared to Teachable.
-It is completely free to create a course & host it on Udemy.
-You will have to pay only when your courses are sold, which is a boon for beginners.
-There are 3 types of revenue shares in Udemy:
+When compared to Teachable, Udemy has a contrastive pricing structure.
+Creating a course and hosting it on Udemy is entirely free.
+You will only be charged when your courses are sold, which is excellent for beginners.
+In Udemy, there are three types of revenue shares:

-- Self-promotion – You will receive 97% of revenue share if students purchase your courses from course referral links provided by you.
-This type of purchase will generate the highest possible revenue for you per sale.
+- Receive 97% of revenue share if students purchase your courses from course referral links provided by you.

-You won’t have to worry about choosing an ideal plan here since it is in Udemy’s best interest to get you more sales.
+You won’t have to worry about selecting the best plan because it is in Udemy’s best interest to increase your sales.

 Udemy: Customer Support

-Udemy has an exhaustive collection of help articles in their blog to help you through any trouble.
-But they lack the personal touch by not providing live chat support.
+Udemy has an encyclopedic collection of help articles in their blog to help you through any trouble.
+But they need to gain the personal touch by providing live chat support.
 Listed below are the types of support given by Udemy:

 - Help documentation – Exhaustive collection of helpful articles.
-Covers everything you would want to know about.
+It covers everything you would want to know about.